 How much does business insurance cost?

-Business insurance costs vary widely depending on your industry and what coverage you need.
+Business insurance costs vary depending on your industry and what coverage you need.
 Small businesses typically pay around $101 monthly for general liability, $36 for workers' comp and $147 for a business owner's policy.
 Getting personalized quotes from multiple providers will give you the most accurate pricing for your situation.

 What types of business insurance does my business need?